Cannon: Aircraft use

-Preceding the Vietnam War the high speeds aircraft were attaining led to a move to remove the cannon due to the mistaken belief that they would be useless in a dogfight, but combat experience during the Vietnam War showed conclusively that despite advances in missiles, there was still a need for them.
-Nearly all modern fighter aircraft are armed with an autocannon and they are also commonly found on ground-attack aircraft.
-One of the most powerful examples is the 30mm GAU-8/A Avenger Gatling-type rotary cannon, mounted exclusively on the Fairchild Republic A-10 Thunderbolt II.
+Preceding the Vietnam War the high speeds aircraft were attaining and availability of missiles led to a move to omit cannon due to the belief that they would be useless in a dogfight, but combat experience during the Vietnam War showed conclusively that, despite advances in missiles, there was still a need for cannon.
+Nearly all modern fighter aircraft are armed with an autocannon, and they are also commonly found on ground-attack aircraft.
+One of the most powerful examples is the 30mm GAU-8/A Avenger Gatling-type rotary cannon mounted on the Fairchild Republic A-10 Thunderbolt II.
 The Lockheed AC-130 gunship (a converted transport) can carry a 105 mm howitzer as well as a variety of autocannons ranging up to 40 mm.
 Both are used in the close air support role.

-Materials, parts, and terms
+Composition

 Cannons in general have the form of a truncated cone with an internal cylindrical bore for holding an explosive charge and a projectile.
 The thickest, strongest, and closed part of the cone is located near the explosive charge.
 As any explosive charge will dissipate in all directions equally, the thickest portion of the cannon is useful for containing and directing this force.
 The backward motion of the cannon as its projectile leaves the bore is termed its recoil, and the effectiveness of the cannon can be measured in terms of how much this response can be diminished, though obviously diminishing recoil through increasing the overall mass of the cannon means decreased mobility.

 Field artillery cannon in Europe and the Americas were initially made most often of bronze, though later forms were constructed of cast iron and eventually steel.
 Bronze has several characteristics that made it preferable as a construction material: although it is relatively expensive, does not always alloy well, and can result in a final product that is "spongy about the bore", bronze is more flexible than iron and therefore less prone to bursting when exposed to high pressure; cast-iron cannon are less expensive and more durable generally than bronze and withstand being fired more times without deteriorating.
 However, cast-iron cannon have a tendency to burst without having shown any previous weakness or wear, and this makes them more dangerous to operate.

 The older and more-stable forms of cannon were muzzle-loading as opposed to breech-loading—to be used they had to have their ordnance packed down the bore through the muzzle rather than inserted through the breech.

 The following terms refer to the components or aspects of a classical western cannon (c.
 1850) as illustrated here.
 In what follows, the words near, close, and behind will refer to those parts towards the thick, closed end of the piece, and far, front, in front of, and before to the thinner, open end.